Alexander Haslam: BBC Prison Study

-The new psychology of leadership
+New psychology of leadership

 Since the 1990s, Haslam has collaborated with a number of social identity researchers, notably Steve Reicher, Michael Platow, and John Turner, developing a social identity analysis of leadership.
 This work focuses on the role of perceived shared identity as a basis for mutual influence between leaders and followers.
 It argues that leaders' success hinges on their ability to create, represent, advance and embed a social identity that is shared with those they seek to motivate and inspire.

-One of the first characteristics of creating a shared identity is prototypicality, meaning that the leader represents the qualities and the characteristics that a group wants embodied in the leader.
-The group must resonate with the individual who is prototypical, meaning that individuals in the group sees idealized characteristics of him/herself in the leader.
-In-group "prototypicality" is more important than "stereotypical" leadership characteristics, such as those of the "great man" leadership style.
-"Leaders must represent us."

-Another characteristic of social identity research is self-categorization theory, which relies on the idea that an individual in-group member must be representative of group culture as a whole, and possesses characteristics that distinguish in-group members from out-group members.
-The group's identity keeps it together because the sense of in-group togetherness is desirable, and separates the individual from "them" or those who are members of the out-group.
-Individuals "depersonalize" to the extent that they give up a sense of being an outsider and desire to become an in-group member.